-'Me Before You' Author Jojo Moyes Is Back With A Book Every Woman In Your Family Will Love
+'Me Before You' Author Jojo Moyes Is Back With 'The Horse Dancer'

 I don't know if book-loving is hereditary, but part of me is convinced that my passion for reading is genetic.
 That's why when I read The Horse Dancer by Jojo Moyes, I was thrilled to find out it was a book every person in my family would enjoy, because I love nothing more than sharing a good book with those I love.